-"we should just abandon the notions of justification, good reason, warranted assertion, etc., and reconstrue the notion of “evidence” (so that the “evidence” becomes the sensory stimulations that cause us to have the scientific beliefs we have)".
+"we should just abandon the notions of justification, good reason, warranted assertion, etc., and reconstrue the notion of 'evidence' (so that the 'evidence' becomes the sensory stimulations that cause us to have the scientific beliefs we have)".

-Presumably this is because Putnam believes that justification, good reason, warranted assertion, etc. are normative notions and, as we're often told, Quine wants to ‘abandon’ the normative.
-Whether or not Quine really wants to abandon all these notions or not, the very possibility of abandoning them seems incredible (at least in epistemology or science).
+That's because Putnam believed that “justification, good reason, warranted assertion”, etc. are normative notions and (as we're often told) “Quine wanted to abandon the normative”.
+Whether or not Quine really did want to abandon all these notions, the very possibility of abandoning them seems extreme (at least in epistemology or even science).
 What would we have left?
-Well, for Putnam’s Quine, we would have ‘evidence’ – or ‘evidence’ which is reconstrued to be "the sensory stimulations that cause us to have the scientific beliefs we have".
+Well, for Putnam’s Quine, we would have “evidence” – or evidence which is reconstrued to be "the sensory stimulations that cause us to have the scientific beliefs we have".

-So whereas Putnam is saying that Quine wants to abandon the normative in his project of naturalised epistemology, Davidson and Jaegwon Kim are saying that he couldn't do this even if he wanted to.
-Of course if sensory stimulations were so free of the normative, or even if they do actually exist as Quine sees them, then talk of sensory stimulations providing ‘input’ and the assertions they cause as ‘output’ this would be a purely descriptive - not a normative - epistemology – which is what Putnam claims Quine (really) wants.
+So whereas Putnam was saying that Quine wanted to abandon the normative in his project of naturalised epistemology, Davidson and Jaegwon Kim claimed that Quine couldn't have done this even if he had wanted to.
+Of course if sensory stimulations were so free of the normative (or even if they do actually exist as Quine saw them), then talk of sensory stimulations providing “input” - and the assertions they cause being seen as “output” - would be a purely descriptive - not a normative - epistemology (which is what Putnam claimed Quine really wanted).

 "the notions the naturalistic metaphysician uses to explain truth and reference, for example the notion of causality (explanation) and the notion of the appropriate type of causal chain depend on notions which presuppose the notion of reasonableness".
-(323)

-Causality and reference don’t seem like normative notions or indeed normative things.
-However, to put it simply, there are indefinite amounts of causal process out there in the world.
-More particularly, there are also an indefinite amount of causal processes which could, or may, account for our theories of truth and reference.
-That’s where the normative angle comes in.
-The causal theorist of truth or reference has to decide or choose what the ‘appropriate type of causal chain’ is.
+Causality and reference don’t – at first - seem like normative notions or indeed normative things.
+However, to put it simply, there is an indefinite number of causal processes out there in the world.
+More particularly, there are also an indefinite number of causal processes which could (or which may) account for our theories of truth and reference.
+And that’s where the normative angle comes in.
+The causal theorist of truth (or reference) has to decide (or choose) what the “appropriate type of causal chain” is.
 The world - or its causal processes - won't choose these things for him.
 Thus he requires the normative notion of reasonableness.
 That is, what type of causal process would it be reasonable to select in our accounts of truth and reference?
 What are the important and relevant causal processes to this act of reference or this account of truth?

 These arguments against Quine’s naturalism can be applied to a more specific approach – or alternative – to the normative notion of justification.

 "… instead of saying that a belief is justified if it is arrived at by a reliable method, none might say that the notion of justification should be replaced by the notion of a verdict’s being the product of a reliable method."
-(322)